sebhoof/SolarAxionFlux/README.md

 ## References

-We re-distribute (in adjusted form) Solar models and opacity tables, which should be acknowledged appropriately using the references stated below.
+We re-distribute (in adjusted form) solar models and opacity tables, which should be acknowledged appropriately using the references stated below.

 ### The code

-We currently do not have a DOI or reference to go with this code.
-Please contact us if you wish to acknowledge this code in your work.
+Please cite our accompanying study on the solar axion flux and obervability of axion models if you you make use of the code [arXiv:2101.08789](https://arxiv.org/abs/2101.08789).

 ### Solar models
 * BP98 [arXiv:astro-ph/9805135](https://arxiv.org/astro-ph/abs/astro-ph/9805135)